eccelerators/SimStm/README.rst

 The ``var`` instruction declares and define a variable with ID and initial hex, binary, or decimal unsigned 32-bit integer value.

-It **isn’t possible** to initialize a variable by referencing another variable or constant yet.
+It **isn't possible** to initialize a variable by referencing another variable or constant yet.
 The ``equ`` instruction must be used within a procedure for this purpose.